Corrections sets up 0800 number and email but also wants stronger laws to stop prisoners' mail

 "The law as it stands gave us sufficient grounds to withhold the letter [from the accused Christchurch gunman] that went out, but it is possible that the law can be made a little bit clearer.

-"It's being a little bit permissive about what we can withhold."
+"It's about being a little bit more permissive about what we can withhold."

 She has put in place a new multi-layered process for dealing with the accused's mail, which she will have to sign off.